-Once school starts though, keep an eye on your pup for the following signs of loneliness and boredom:
+Keep an eye on your pup for the following signs of loneliness and boredom:

-Depression and anxiety – dogs do experience these feelings and may show signs of it by being listless, not eating as much, hiding, and not wanting to play.
-Some dogs may show their anxiety in excessive barking, pawing at the doors, windows, and fences to get out, chewing on things they normally don’t touch, and being overly excited when you come home.
+Depression and anxiety – dogs experience these feelings and show signs of it by being listless, not eating as much, hiding, and not wanting to play.
+Some dogs show their anxiety in excessive barking, pawing at the doors, windows, and fences to get out, chewing on things they normally don’t touch, and being overly excited when you come home.

 Relieve the chances of depression and anxiety

 If this is your dog’s first time experiencing the kids going back to school, it will take some time for your dog to adjust.
 It is important to make sure your dog is given the time and attention needed to alleviate stress.

 Morning – Exercise in the morning before everyone runs off to school and work can help your dog burn off some energy.
 After breakfast and a potty break, your dog may nap while everyone is gone.
 Meaning your house will be in one piece when you come home.

 When it’s time to go – Try to not make a big deal of saying goodbye.
 A pat on the head and if you crate your dog, a simple, “see you later” will do.
 If your dog does have some anxiety, leaving a radio or tv on can help.
 Talk to your vet if your dog has extreme displays of anxiety and talk to a trainer or think about enrolling your pet in doggie daycare.

 Home again – When you come home, walk in and put down your bags and take off your coat.
 Don’t make a big deal and baby talk your dog to death.
 You may even need to ignore your dog for a few minutes.
 Calmly greet your dog and take her/him out for a bathroom break and walk or romp in the yard.